English Royal Renaissance: 3 Days in London Itinerary

 Notting Hill

-During your next day during this 3 days in London itinerary, begin by traveling from Piccadilly Circus to the colorful neighborhood of Notting Hill.
-You may have heard of this vibrant area from the romantic comedy which shares the same name, starring Julia Roberts and everyone’s favorite British heartthrob, Hugh Grant.
+During your second of this 3 days in London itinerary, travel to the colorful neighborhood of Notting Hill.
+You may know this vibrant area from the romantic comedy which shares the same name, starring Julia Roberts and everyone’s favorite British heartthrob, Hugh Grant.

-The picturesque streets are lined with Victorian townhouses, often painted in bright colors or adorned with beautiful gardens.
+The picturesque streets are lined with Victorian townhouses painted in bright colors and beautified by gardens.
 This architectural charm makes Notting Hill the perfect place to snap a quintessential “London” flick for the ‘gram like I did.

-If you happen to visit in August, the annual Notting Hill Carnival occurs at the end of this month featuring one of the world's largest street festivals, known for celebrating Caribbean culture, music, and food.
+If visiting in August, the annual Notting Hill Carnival occurs at the end of the month featuring one of the world's largest street festivals celebrating Caribbean culture, music, and food.

 Brunch — Granger & Co.